 Have you been sent a hearing notice to attend a fact find hearing?
 If so our team of family law specialists can help you prepare for this hearing and advice you on the evidence in family court needed to help your case.
-Our team can arrange a consultation with you to ensure you are familiar with the fact finding hearing.
+Understanding what happens at a fact finding hearing and what happens after a fact finding hearing is crucial for your case preparation.
+Our experienced team will guide you through the entire process from the initial dispute resolution appointment in family court through to the final hearing in the family court.

 You may have received a notice to attend a fact finding hearing and do not know what to expect.
 Our family law specialists can advise you as to what a fact finding hearing is and what this involves while considering the possibility of a resolving child arrangements even if on any interim basis.